Self-Determination, Remedial Secession and International Law: The Artsakh Crisis in Comparative Perspective

 What lessons can Palestine, East Timor and Western Sahara teach us about the Artsakh crisis?

-The panel examines issues of external self-determination and remedial secession in the context of the recent Nagorno-Karabakh/Artsakh conflict.
-The goal would be to place the Artsakh issue in comparative perspective and survey the state of international law and practice at present on cases of remedial secession.
+The panel examined issues of external self-determination and remedial secession in the context of the recent Nagorno-Karabakh/Artsakh conflict.
+The goal was to place the Artsakh issue in a comparative perspective and survey the state of international law and practice at present on cases of remedial secession.

-The Promise Institute for Human Rights hosts internationally respected panelists to bring their nuanced expertise to this conversation and assess what remedial secession might mean in Nagorno-Karabakh/Artsakh
+The Promise Institute for Human Rights hosted internationally respected panelists to bring their nuanced expertise to this conversation and assess what remedial secession might mean in Nagorno-Karabakh/Artsakh.

 John Dugard, former UN Special Rapporteur on the Human Rights Situation in the Occupied Palestinian Territories